What is Orange Shirt Day?September 30, 2020 | Last Updated October 27, 2022

-Orange Shirt Day (September 30th) is a day when we honour the Indigenous children who were sent away to residential schools in Canada and learn more about the history of those schools.
+Orange Shirt Day (September 30th) is a day when we honour the Indigenous children who were sent away to residential schools in Canada.
+It's also a day to learn more about the history of those schools.

 There are many ways you can get involved!